 Boston ivy is not grown for its flowers.
 It is the foliage of this traditional favorite that earns it a place on this list.
 "Ivy League" colleges are so named because the external walls of some of the older buildings on their campuses are covered in Boston ivy.

 The leaves of Boston ivy (pictured) can become a brilliant red in autumn and is attractive in summer, too, when it is a deep glossy green.
 Fall color is best when this vine receives ample sunshine, so if you are growing it in the shade, you need to be content with its summer look.

 02 of 10

-As difficult as it can be to find vines to grow in shade, it is even more difficult to find specifically flowering vines that bloom well under shady conditions and are hardy in the northern states of the U.S. (as well as some parts of Canada).
+As difficult as it can be to find vines to grow in the shade, it is even more difficult to find specifically flowering vines that bloom well under shady conditions and that are hardy in the northern states of the U.S. (as well as some parts of Canada).
 Because climbing hydrangea meets these requirements, it is one of the most valuable plants at the landscaper's disposal.

 03 of 10

 Although Virginia creeper makes the "good" list, it has some qualifications.
 As a vigorous grower, it is not suitable for growing in small spaces.
 Plant developers have produced somewhat tamer cultivars for homeowners to grow, such as "Red Wall."